Skip to content

 Hailed as a conductor with ‘natural and charismatic authority’ (Opera World), Geoffrey Paterson is renowned for his ‘impressive command’ (The Telegraph) and ‘impeccable grace’ (The Guardian) in repertoire extending from the Baroque to music of the present day.
 His work in the concert hall and the opera house is praised for his ‘winning combination of assuredness, agility and enthusiasm’ (The Telegraph) as well as his ‘instinct for pace’ (The Spectator) and ‘innate feel for orchestral texture’ (MusicOMH).

-Paterson’s extensive and varied repertoire includes Porgy and Bess and Die Fledermaus for the Royal Danish Opera, Die Entführung aus dem Serail for Glyndebourne on Tour, La Bohème for Opera North, Philip Glass’ Orphée for English National Opera, Massenet’s Le portrait de Manon at Covent Garden and The Nutcracker and Cinderella for the Royal Danish Ballet.
-He made his debut at Frankfurt Opera conducting a new production of Britten’s A Midsummer Night’s Dream directed by Brigitte Fassbaender, with other recent engagements taking him to the Dutch National Opera and Bavarian State Opera.
+Paterson’s extensive and varied repertoire in the theatre includes Porgy and Bess and Die Fledermaus for the Royal Danish Opera, Die Entführung aus dem Serail for Glyndebourne on Tour, La Bohème for Opera North, Philip Glass’ Orphée for English National Opera, Massenet’s Le portrait de Manon at Covent Garden and The Nutcracker and Cinderella for the Royal Danish Ballet.
+He made his debut at Frankfurt Opera conducting a new production of Britten’s A Midsummer Night’s Dream directed by Brigitte Fassbaender, with other recent engagements taking him to the Dutch National Opera, Bavarian State Opera and Royal Ballet Covent Garden.

-Other ensembles with whom he has performed and recorded include the Philharmonia, BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, Aurora Orchestra, Orchestre National de Lille, Copenhagen Phil, Norwegian Radio Orchestra, Stavanger Symphony Orchestra, Basel Sinfonietta, Musikkollegium Winterthur, Bayerische Kammerphilharmonie, Munich Chamber Orchestra, National Orchestra of Belgium, Amsterdam Sinfonietta and Residentie Orchestra.
+Other ensembles with whom he has performed and recorded include the Philharmonia, BBC Symphony, BBC Scottish Symphony, BBC National Orchestra of Wales, Royal Philharmonic, Ulster Orchestra, Scottish Chamber Orchestra, Aurora Orchestra, Nash Ensemble, BCMG, Brighton Philharmonic, London Mozart Players, City of London Sinfonia, Britten Sinfonia, Orchestre National de Lille, Copenhagen Phil, Aarhus Symphony, Malmö Symphony, Norwegian Radio Orchestra, Arctic Philharmonic, Stavanger Symphony, Basel Sinfonietta, Musikkollegium Winterthur, Hamburger Symphoniker, Bayerische Kammerphilharmonie, Munich Chamber Orchestra, National Orchestra of Belgium, Amsterdam Sinfonietta and Residentie Orchestra.
+He has conducted fourteen CD recordings for labels including Opera Rara, NMC, ACT, Berlin Classics, Resonus and Delphian.